cambiotraining/sars-cov-2-genomics/06-phylogeny.md

 ACAGACTGACGCTGTNNNNNNNNNNNNNGATAGGCTGATGGCGAGTGACTCGAG
 ```
 :::

+Additionally, work by [Turakhia, de Maio, Thornlow, et al. (2020)](https://doi.org/10.1371/journal.pgen.1009175) has identified several sites that show an unexpected mutation pattern.
+This includes, for example, mutations that unexpectedly occur multiple times in different parts of the tree ([homoplasies](https://en.wikipedia.org/wiki/Homoplasy)) and often coincide with primer binding sites (from amplicon-based protocols) and can even be lab-specific (e.g. due to their protocols and data processing pipelines).
+The work from this team has led to the creation of a list of [problematic sites](https://virological.org/t/masking-strategies-for-sars-cov-2-alignments/480), which are recommended to be _masked_ before running the phylogenetic analysis.

 ![Example of errors in phylogenetic inference due to recurrent sequencing errors.
 Source: [Figure 1 in Turakhia, de Maio, Thornlow et al. (2020)](https://journals.plos.org/plosgenetics/article/figure?id=10.1371/journal.pgen.1009175.g001)](https://journals.plos.org/plosgenetics/article/figure/image?size=inline&id=10.1371/journal.pgen.1009175.g001)